JulioJu/scholarProjectWebSemantic/README.md

 The most important doc is the ***official doc***
     https://jena.apache.org/documentation/query/manipulating_sparql_using_arq.html

-### Sparql syntax
+### Why use Jena API and not Sparql W3C syntax

-The Sparql syntax is very known and very documented.
+The Sparql syntax from W3c is very known and very documented.
 But it's better to not in a Java Program

 > “But what about [little Bobby Tables](https://xkcd.com/327/)?
 And, even if you